 - understand concepts and apply theories in the use and presentation of images and information;

 - demonstrate an understanding of professional ethical principles and work ethically in pursuit of truth, accuracy, fairness and diversity;

 - conduct research and evaluate information by methods appropriate to the communications professions in which they work;

 - write correctly and clearly in forms and styles appropriate for the communications professions, audiences and purposes they serve;

 - critically evaluate their own work and that of others for accuracy and fairness, clarity, appropriate style and grammatical correctness;

 - apply current tools and technologies appropriate for the communications professions in which they work, and to understand the digital world.

-Advertising majors must have a “C” or better in ENGL 101; must have a grade point average of 2.5 in required courses for the major; take a minimum of 72 credit hours outside of the ADV, MCOM, and PUBR prefix, and must have grades of “C” or better in all major courses.
+Public Relations majors must have a grade point average of 2.5 in required courses for the major; take a minimum of 72 credit hours outside of the ADV, MCOM, and PUBR prefix, and must have grades of “C” or better in all major courses.